Week 8, Day 3: Sixty-Six Books, One God

 “Beethoven’s 5th Symphony”

-To use an (admittedly inadequate) analogy, perhaps we can think about it like an orchestra playing a symphony: there are unique instruments — horns, tubas, and trombones; violins, violas, and cellos; flutes, piccolos, and oboes; cymbals and timpani — which form larger sections — brass, strings, woodwind, and percussion — which each play different melodic and harmonic and rhythmic parts in order to together communicate what the composer wrote in the manner intended.
+To use an (admittedly inadequate) analogy, perhaps we can think about it like an orchestra playing a symphony: there are unique instruments — horns, tubas, and trombones; violins, violas, and cellos; flutes, piccolos, and oboes; cymbals and timpani — which form larger sections — brass, strings, woodwind, and percussion — each of which plays a different melodic and harmonic and rhythmic part in order to communicate what the composer wrote in the manner intended.
 (I sometimes take nerdy joy in pinpointing and following instrumental lines in music I hear.)

 Similarly, there are unique authors — Moses, Daniel, Isaiah, Jeremiah, Micah, David, Matthew, Mark, Luke, John, Paul, Peter, and Jude — who write in different ways and forms — poetry, prose, song, letter, gospel — which form different sections in the Bible — the Law, the Prophets, the Writings, the Gospels, the Epistles — all of which together communicate the story of God’s interactions with his people in history and the good news of Jesus Christ.
 And the goal of all of it, as we’ve already seen, is to come alive to a new way of seeing and a new way of being.
 Rohr writes, “The trouble is that we have made the Bible into a bunch of ideas — about which we can be right or wrong — rather than an invitation to a new set of eyes.”

 Dallas Willard offers this helpful — but challenging — advice as we consider how we approach the Bible: